-Austin, Texas - Citing the latest Current Employment Statistics (CES) report from the U.S. Bureau of Labor Statistics (BLS), the Texas Independent Producers and Royalty Owners Association (TIPRO) today highlighted new employment figures showing a significant increase in monthly employment for the Texas upstream sector.
-According to TIPRO’s analysis, direct Texas upstream employment for June 2022 totaled 194,900, an increase of 6,100 jobs from May numbers, subject to revisions.
-Texas upstream employment in June 2022 represented an increase of 31,000 positions compared to June 2021, including an increase of 8,300 in oil and natural gas extraction and 22,700 jobs in the services sector.
+Austin, Texas - Citing the latest Current Employment Statistics (CES) report from the U.S. Bureau of Labor Statistics (BLS), the Texas Independent Producers and Royalty Owners Association (TIPRO) today highlighted new employment figures showing continued growth in monthly employment for the Texas upstream sector and strong demand for available talent throughout the industry.

-Top posted industry occupations for June included heavy tractor-trailer truck drivers (627), software developers and software quality assurance analysts and testers (335) and personal service managers (313).
-Top qualifications for unique job postings included Commercial Driver's License (687), Master of Business Administration (221) and Bachelor of Science in Business (182).
-When analyzing education and experience requirements for unique industry job postings last month, TIPRO reports that 42 percent required a bachelor’s degree, 34 percent a high school diploma or GED, and 8 percent listed a master’s degree as part of their criteria.
+Top posted industry occupations for December included heavy tractor-trailer truck drivers (604), managers (414) and maintenance and repair workers (334).
+Top qualifications for unique job postings included Commercial Driver's License (CDL) (492), CDL Class A License (427) and Master of Business Administration (230).
+TIPRO reports that 44 percent of unique job postings required a bachelor’s degree, 34 percent a high school diploma or GED, and 23 percent had no education requirement listed as part of the criteria.